epogrebnyak/aloh/docs/formulas.en.md

 $inventory_{pt}$ - stocks of product _p_ at the end of the day, tons

 Stocks are defined as the difference between the accumulated amount of production and the accumulated use.

-Amount of use is requirment from above:
+Amount of use is requirment from above.
+Stocks are registered end of day.

 $$inventory_{pt} = cumsum(prod, t) - cumsum(req, t)$$

 $$cumsum(x_t, t^*) = \sum_{t=1}^{t^*}x_{t}$$

-Stocks are registered end of day.

 ## 2. Orders